Drake Maye Watch: Fair To Put Some Blame On Those Around Patriots QB?

 Maye underwhelmed for the second time in as many padded practices

-But the New England Patriots rookie quarterback was not alone.
+But Maye was not alone Tuesday.
 And he hasn’t been alone.

-The Patriots have rotated receivers throughout six practices so it’s not as if Maye is drawing any short straws with pass-catchers.
+The Patriots have rotated receivers throughout the six practices so it’s not as if Maye is drawing any short straws with pass-catchers.
 But it’s still fair to question how Maye’s struggles have been hindered by those around him.

 The rookie quarterback went 1-for-6.
 He struggled with his accuracy, as evidenced by Maye’s high rollout throw intended for a leaping Ja’Lynn Polk.
 It seemed he struggled to diagnose the pressure, too.
 The defense had an upper hand on the offense again.
 But those in front of Maye didn’t do much to help either.